 Benefits

-Astaxanthin shows promise in additional areas, such as improving reproductive outcomes in polycystic ovary syndrome (PCOS) and supporting joint health.
-A 2023 RCT in 44 PCOS patients found 6 mg/day reduced inflammatory cytokines (IL-6, IL-1β) and improved assisted reproductive technology outcomes over 8 weeks.
-A 2024 RCT showed astaxanthin (4–8 mg/day) in a complex with krill oil and hyaluronic acid reduced joint pain and stiffness in mild osteoarthritis, though its specific contribution is unclear.
-Limited human trials suggest immune support via enhanced natural killer cell activity at 8 mg/day, but clinical significance remains uncertain.
+At 6 mg/day for 8 weeks in women with polycystic ovary syndrome (PCOS), astaxanthin reduced inflammatory cytokines IL-6 and IL-1β and improved assisted reproductive technology outcomes.
+At 4-8 mg/day in a complex with krill oil and hyaluronic acid, it reduced joint pain and stiffness in mild osteoarthritis — though astaxanthin's specific contribution to the combination is unclear.
+Limited evidence also suggests immune support via enhanced natural killer cell activity at 8 mg/day.

 Mechanism of action